 Cottage cheese is a good source of calcium and an excellent source of protein, but it’s also relatively high in salt.
 A 1/2-cup (113-gram) serving of cottage cheese averages 350 mg of sodium, or 15% of the RDI (13).

 The salt in cottage cheese not only enhances flavor but also contributes to texture and functions as a preservative.
 Therefore, you generally won’t find low-sodium versions (

-However, one study found that rinsing cottage cheese under running water for three minutes, then draining it, reduced sodium content by 63% (
+However, one study found that rinsing cottage cheese under running water for 3 minutes, then draining it, reduces sodium content by 63% (

 Drinking vegetable juice is a simple way to get your veggies, but if you don’t read nutrition labels, you could be drinking a lot of sodium, too.

 An 8-ounce (240-mL) serving of vegetable juice may have 405 mg of sodium, or 17% of the RDI (

 Fortunately, some brands offer low-sodium versions, which means they can have no more than 140 mg of sodium per serving according to FDA rules (16).

 Some of the sodium in salad dressing comes from salt.
 Additionally, some brands add sodium-containing flavor additives, such as MSG and its cousins, disodium inosinate and disodium guanylate.